icecream95/udev-hid-bpf/doc/tutorial.rst

 a disconnect of our real HID device and a reconnect of the modified device (see ``dmesg`` or ``udevadm monitor``).
 Likewise, removing our BPF program causes a disconnect of the modified device and a reconnect of the real HID device.

+.. note:: Often it is easier to replace the whole HID report descriptor, see :ref:`report_descriptor_macros`.

 Bringing it all together
 ------------------------